 Fans often highlight how well Batman and Joker complement each other.
 Both had that "one bad day" causing them to change into these parallel archetypes and this is what fuels the Joker's "Bat-sexuality."
 However, because this “intimacy” is obviously very warped and never acted upon, it might be a bit of a stretch to label this as sexuality unto itself.
 Still though, the Joker definitely derives some kind of deep pleasure from his interactions and commonalities with Batman.
 Why else would he continue to delight in tormenting Batman for years on end?

 So What's The Deal?

-This is a character, after all, that works best with no back-story...indeed, his mystery and refusal to act in predictable ways is what makes him such a powerful and iconic villain, and the perfect foil for our beloved Batman!
+All in all, it would seem that the Joker’s sexuality is as “chaotic as his conception and origin,” and that’s actually a good thing.
+Indeed, the Joker’s lack of any singular sexual preference is what helps enforce his mystique.
+This is a character, after all, that works best with no back-story.
+Indeed, his mystery and his refusal to act in any predictable way is what makes him such a powerful and iconic foil for our beloved Batman!

 What do you think the Joker's sexuality is?
 Straight as an arrow or multiple-choice like his backstory?
 Head to the comments and let us know!